Small Moral Works: Themes

 The themes revolve around the philosophical ideas of the author: the relationship of mankind with History and Nature, the comparison with the valours of the past and the degenerated situation of the present, illusions, glory and boredom.

 One of the most famous dialogues is the Dialogo della Natura e di un Islandese, in which the author expresses his main philosophical ideas, through the imaginary meeting, "in the heart of Africa", between a simple man coming from Iceland and a giant, beautiful and terrible woman, Nature, who has been chasing and oppressing him everywhere.

-Another important text is the Dialogo di Plotino e di Porfirio, in which two ancient philosophers, Plotinus and Porphyry, debate on the meaning of life and the choice of death as a possible exit from the senseless existence.
+Another important text is the Dialogo di Plotino e di Porfirio, in which two ancient philosophers, Plotinus and Porphyry, debate on the meaning of life and the choice of death as a possible exit from senseless existence.
 The dialogue ends by refusing suicide, not in the name of superior rules or religious creeds, but in the name of human solidarity.
-Men have so many causes of sorrow that it would be wrong to add them another one, as the loss of a friend or a loved person.
+Men have so many causes of sorrow that it would be wrong to add another one, such as the loss of a friend or a loved person.
 Instead, says Plotinus, "let us help each other to endure this struggle of life, which anyway will be short".
 In the earlier poems Bruto minore and Ultimo canto di Saffo, suicide is presented, instead, as the action of a great soul rejecting cowardice and bleakness of life.

-The last dialogue, Dialogo di Tristano e di un Amico, reflects Leopardi's experience and thoughts in the person of Tristano.
+The last dialogue, Dialogo di Tristano e di un Amico, reflects Leopardi's experience and thoughts as a person of Tristano.
 The name of this character is inspired by the famous legendary hero, and by Laurence Sterne's Tristram Shandy.
 The incipit describes the "Operette" themselves as a "melancholic book", and "a desperate one".
-Later, however, Tristan ironically expresses admiration for the new times and for the optimistic faith in a better future, but he ends up by proudly affirming his refusal of all illusions, and by courageously facing "tutte le conseguenze di una filosofia dolorosa, ma vera (all the consequences of an agonizing but true philosophy)".
+Later, however, Tristan ironically expresses admiration for the new times and for the optimistic faith in a better future, but he ends up proudly affirming his refusal of all illusions, and by courageously facing "tutte le conseguenze di una filosofia dolorosa, ma vera (all the consequences of an agonizing but true philosophy)".
 Many similarities can be found with the themes of "La Ginestra".